Dragon1 Standard: Architecture

 The Function of Architecture

-The function of architecture is to be able to design and construct structures that are much more sound, functional, and aesthetic answering a variety wide of (conflicting) requirements, that would otherwise have not been easy or possible to construct.
+The function of architecture is to be able to design and construct structures that are much more sound, functional, and aesthetic, answering a variety of (conflicting) requirements that would otherwise not have been easy or possible to construct.

 Architecture helps us to manage and control complexity and to deal with continuous change in a structure.